 Now, let’s dive deep into the process of content curation to find out different steps involved in it.
 At the end of the day, it’s necessary to showcase the step-by-step process to make it easier for everyone.

-Here are the important steps of content curation you should know:
+Here are the important steps in getting started with content curation marketing.

 It starts with hunting the best content to share with the audience.
 Content curation doesn’t mean that you suddenly decide one day to curate content and grab a bunch of links to compile a blog post or a PDF or an infographic to put out.
 Instead, it requires a little bit of brainstorming to make it happen.